 Senior Program Officer - Jewish Life

-As senior program officer at Rose Community Foundation since 1997, Lisa Farber Miller directs the Foundation’s Jewish Life program area.
-During her tenure, she has stewarded over $54 million in grants.
-She has also been instrumental in creating and directing many major initiatives including The Endowment Challenge, Rose Youth Foundation, BOOST (Building Organizational Operating Strength Together), Live On: Build Your Jewish Legacy, Roots & Branches Foundation, BUILDing Jewish ECE, and MazelTot.org.
+As senior program officer at Rose Community Foundation since 1997, Lisa Farber Miller directs the Foundation’s Jewish Life program area, which works to create and sustain a more welcoming, vibrant, diverse and inspiring quality if Jewish life that engages more Jewish people.
+She has been instrumental in creating and directing many major initiatives including The Endowment Challenge, Rose Youth Foundation, BOOST (Building Organizational Operating Strength Together), Live On: Build Your Jewish Legacy, Roots & Branches Foundation, BUILDing Jewish ECE, and MazelTogether.org.